nodswal/tmux-install/README.md

-# tmux
+# tmux Install
-Installs the Latest versions of Tmux, ncurse, ... in a user based install.
+Installs the Latest or noted versions of Tmux, ncurse, libevent in a user or system based install.
 No root required.
-Great for having tmux anywhere you don't have root, school, work, I suggest speaking with IT before using.
+Great for having tmux anywhere you don't have root, school, work (with permission).

-basic parse using curl/wget of github project pages to find latest stable versions.
+basic parse using curl/wget of github and projects homepages to find latest stable versions.

-Primary OS
+Primary OS's I have tested with...

+  -Ubuntu 20.04 LTS

   -Linux Mint

-  -RedHat 7
+  -RedHat 7/8

+  -Centos 7/8

-  -raspbian
+  -raspbian (Buster/Strech)

+-Requirements
+  openssl package ( Not required by my script, but required by tmux build process )

-  run install_tmux.sh as basic user.
+run install_tmux.sh as basic user to install to your local home directory.

+or

+run as root to install system wide.

+**Also use at your own risk.
+Meaning read through it and test it on a VM before installation.